 Deep Dive: Data Protection Principles (UK GDPR)

-Part of Legal Issues — GCSE Computer Science
+Part of Legal Issues in Computing · GCSE GCSE Computer Science revision

-This deep dive covers Deep Dive: Data Protection Principles (UK GDPR) within Legal Issues for GCSE Computer Science.
-Revise Legal Issues in Impacts of Technology for GCSE Computer Science with 15 exam-style questions and 14 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 4 of 6 in this topic.
+This deep dive covers Deep Dive: Data Protection Principles (UK GDPR) within Legal Issues in Computing for GCSE Computer Science.
+Revise Legal Issues in Computing in 3.8 Ethical, Legal, Cultural and Environmental Impacts for GCSE Computer Science with 15 exam-style questions and 14 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 4 of 7 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position